fyookball/ChainBet/README.md

 **Step 3.** Bob deterministically ,independently creates S1 and verifies the script hash matches Alice’s S1.

 **Step 4.** Bob creates a transaction (T1) spending Alice’s funds from A1 to S1 and from Bob’s address (B1)  to S1.
 He signs his input over all outputs with SIGHASH type ALL|ANYONECANPAY.
 (Note that it is critical that Alice waits for Bob to sign first so that he does not discover her secret.)
+He gives the signature to Alice.

 **Step 5.** Alice then signs (T1) , revealing the secret value “A”.